A new way to ring in the New Year

-YOUNGSTOWN, Ohio (WKBN) – The new year is just three days away and if you’re gearing up to celebrate indoors — Phantom Fireworks has a new product for you.
+YOUNGSTOWN, Ohio (WYTV) – The new year is just three days away and if you’re gearing up to celebrate indoors — Phantom Fireworks has a new product for you.

 Just this month, Phantom Fireworks released its “Floating Streamer Popper” which allows you to shoot streamers 16 feet in the air.